-An integrated, safe, responsive and sustainable land transport system relies on all modes which make up the regional transport network.
-Many journeys are multi-modal and, to ensure such journeys are as quick, safe and convenient as possible, a good level of integration between the different transport modes is sought by the RLTS.
+An integrated, safe, responsive and sustainable land transport network relies on all modes.
+Many journeys on the regional transport network are multi-modal.
+In order to ensure those journeys are as quick, safe and convenient as possible a good level of integration between the different transport modes is sought by the RLTS.